-Favorite takeaway: The biggest takeaway from Airbnb is the intro.
+Favorite takeaway: The intro.
 It’s all about hooking your audience.
 You need to describe your business using as few words as possible.
 Imagine telling a 5-year-old what your business is about.
-If you can’t do that, it’s time to rethink your intro to your investors.
+If you can’t do that, it’s time to put some time into nailing it down.

-Buffer is a social media scheduling platform that helps you schedule content to Facebook, Twitter, Linkedin and Pinterest
+Buffer is a social media scheduling platform that helps you schedule content for Facebook, Twitter, LinkedIn, and Pinterest.

-The almighty startup pitch deck that Buffer used to raise half a million dollars is a popular deck because of Buffer’s transparency.
+The almighty startup pitch deck that helped Buffer to raise half a million dollars gained popularity by becoming one of the first pitch decks openly shared online.
 The founder decided to put it up to help other startups to raise funds.

 Square is a company that allows merchants to accept mobile credit card payments via a dongle.

 Favorite takeaway: Social proof!
-It doesn’t hurt to promote the management team if they’ve been with Twitter, Google, Linkedin, Paypal, and more.
-I think it shows that your management team’s experience is an armor to the company.
-This detailed pitch deck outlines Square’s business model and a simple financial model that portrays their annual revenue and five-year growth rate.
+It doesn’t hurt to promote the management team if they’ve been with Twitter, Google, LinkedIn, PayPal, and more.
+It shows that your management team’s experience is an armor to the company.
+This detailed startup pitch deck outlines Square’s business model and a simple financial model that portrays its annual revenue and five-year growth rate.

 Founded in 2002, LinkedIn is the top business-oriented social networking platform.

-The company’s pitch talks a great deal about company vales, the value the network brings, and how it’s different than other social networks.
+The company’s pitch talks a great deal about company values, the power of networking, and how it’s different from other social networks out there.